Round Up for Community

 3rd Thursday Donation Day

-Every 3rd Thursday the Belfast Co-op donates 1% of sales to a nonprofit organization whose work improves local resilience.
+From April 2010 to December 2013, the Belfast Co-op donated 1% of sales every 3rd Thursday of the month to a nonprofit organization whose work improves local resilience.
 A guiding principle of our community-owned business is to improve the sustainability of our community.

 January - Belfast Bay Watershed Coalition - working to support conservation and stewardship of natural, scenic, historic, and public access resources of the Belfast Bay watershed through research, community-building and education.

 February - Habitat for Humanity of Waldo County - building safe, decent, affordable housing, providing homeownership opportunities to low-income families in Waldo County, Maine.